omarrrefaatt/omarrrefaatt/README.md

 #Hi there 👋
 Welcome to my GitHub profile!
-I'm Omar A. Refaat, a passionate and dedicated student currently pursuing a Bachelor's degree in Healthcare Engineering and Management at Cairo University.
+I'm Omar A. Refaat, a passionate and dedicated student currently pursuing a Bachelor's degree in Biomedical and healthcare Data Engineering at Cairo University.
 My expected graduation is in 2026.
 I'm enthusiastic about software development, digital health, and biomedical signal processing.

 ## 🔭 I’m currently working on
 Developing innovative desktop applications using Python and PyQt5